-The Central Coast Water Board staff recommends new listings for 59 different pollutants and 135 different waterbody segments.
+The Central Coast Regional Water Board staff recommends new listings for 57 different pollutants and 132 different waterbody segments.
 Metals, pesticides, and toxicity make up the majority of the new listing recommendations (see Table 4-3).
 The increase in the number of these pollutant impairments is due to several factors including recent data availability for metals and pesticides (specifically neonicotinoid and pyrethroid pesticides), as well as availability of new evaluation guidelines.

 Several delisting recommendations are particularly noteworthy.
-As previously discussed, several delisting recommendations for waterbody segments for fecal coliform and E. coli are due to the adoption of new water quality objectives which no longer include fecal coliform or E. coli as appropriate indicator bacteria types for REC-1 use support for the particular waterbody.
+As previously discussed, several delisting recommendations for waterbody segments for fecal coliform and E. coli are due to the adoption of new water quality objectives which no longer include fecal coliform or E. coli as appropriate indicator bacteria types for assessment of REC-1 use support for the particular waterbody.

 Other noteworthy recommendations to remove a waterbody-pollutant combination from the CWA section 303(d) list include the following: